 I will give thanks to the LORD because of his righteousness; I will sing the praises of the name of the LORD Most High.
 Psalm 7:17 NIV

 Enter his gates with thanksgiving and his courts with praise; give thanks to him and praise his name.
 Psalm 100:4 NIV

 Three times a day he got down on his knees and prayed, giving thanks to his God, just as he had done before.
 Daniel 6:10 NIV

 Taking the five loaves and the two fish and looking up to heaven, he gave thanks and broke the loaves.
 Then he gave them to the disciples, and the disciples gave them to the people.
 Matthew 14:19 NIV

 So it’s not just the feeling of thankfulness that counts; the power is in the giving of it.
 The expressing of thanks.
-Our thanks awakens as we do something with it.
+Our thanks awaken as we do something with it.
 It’s not enough just to be thankful.
-That’s not quite complete.
 Giving thanks is what allows our heart, perspective, and attitude to change.
 In very practical terms, this means getting it out.
 Let it begin within our hearts, yes, but don’t let it stop short.
 Express it.
 Write it down.
 Say it out loud, or even better, share it.
 Try it today.
-When you catch your thoughts drifting toward the negative, turn that train around by finding something to thank God for, and expressing it out loud to Him and someone around you.
+When you catch your thoughts drifting toward the negative, turn that train around by finding something to thank God for and expressing it aloud to Him and someone around you.